Exam Policies and Procedures

 First Time Applicants Procedure

 It is possible to apply for many of our examinations online.
-After entering your details and paying online you will be required to post your supporting documentation to the College.
-At the end of the online application process you will receive an email which details the information you are required to send and the date by which is must be received in the College.
+After entering your details and paying online, you will be required to post your supporting documentation to the College.
+At the end of the online application process, you will receive an email detailing the information you need to send and the date by which it must be received by the College.
 We hope that you find this online facility easy and quick to use.

-Copies of letters and certificates will only be accepted if they have been verified as a true copy by your Consultant or authorised hospital official and stamped with the official hospital stamp (The signature and stamp must be original).
-Please also note that if the official hospital stamp is not in English applicants will be required to obtain an official English translation from a translation agency.
+Copies of letters and certificates will only be accepted if they have been verified as true copies by your Consultant or an authorised hospital official and stamped with the official hospital stamp (the signature and stamp must be original).
+Please also note that if the official hospital stamp is not in English, applicants will be required to obtain an official English translation from a translation agency.

 Re-sit Applicants

-If you have previously been accepted as a candidate for the examination for which you are applying, you are not required to resubmit certificates.
+If you have previously been accepted as a candidate for the examination you are applying for, you are not required to resubmit certificates.
 Candidates in this category may apply to re-sit the examination online.

 Appeal Regulations

-The Intercollegiate Committee for Basic Surgical Examinations (ICBSE) have agreed a programme of fee concessions for refugee doctors appearing in the MRCS and DO-HNS.
+The Intercollegiate Committee for Basic Surgical Examinations (ICBSE) has agreed on a programme of fee concessions for refugee doctors appearing for the MRCS and DO-HNS.

 Download: ICSBE Fee Concession for Refugee Doctors Procedure